 Store like it was banana bread, which means well sealed at room temperature for 3-4 days.

 You can freeze apple bread for 2-3 months.
-I suggest cutting into slices and wrapping individually before freezing.
+I suggest cutting them into slices and wrapping them individually before freezing them.

 This recipe is listed in these categories.
 See them for more similar recipes.